amolabs/docs/qs_val.md

 ```

 ### Query stake
-To check if certain amount of AMO is properly staked, execute the following
+To check if certain amount of AMO coins are properly staked, execute the
-command:
+following command:
 ```bash
 amocli query stake <key_address>
 ```
 Specify proper `key_address`.

-For example, to check if 1000000 AMO is properly staked on `myval` along with
+For example, to check if 1000000 AMO coins are properly staked on `myval` along
-the validator public key, execute the following command:
+with the validator public key, execute the following command:
 ```bash
 amocli query stake D2CC7F160874AF06027A09DC0E8DC67E85E6D704
 ```